Quantum entanglement has now been observed directly at the macroscopic scale: ScienceAlert

 Previous studies have also reported macroscopic quantum entanglement, but the 2021 paper goes further: all necessary measurements were recorded rather than inferred, and the entanglement was generated in a deterministic, non-random manner.

-in A series of connected but separate experiencesresearchers also working with macroscopic drums (or oscillators) in the case of quantum entanglement have shown how the position and momentum of two drums can be measured simultaneously.
+in A series of connected but separate experiencesresearchers also working with macroscopic drums (or oscillators) in quantum entanglement have shown how the position and momentum of two drums can be measured simultaneously.

 “In our work, drumheads show collective quantum motion,” Physicist Laure Mercier de Lipinay said:from Aalto University in Finland.
 “The barrels vibrate in a phase opposite to each other, so that when one is in the final position of the vibration cycle, the other is in the opposite position at the same time.”